 All of this is reinforced outside the classroom.
 Extra-curricular clubs like the STEM Club will encourage students to think in practical ways to solve problems.
 In many subjects, homework projects are given with guidance so that students can organise themselves to carry out research and write up the project.
 Thus independence is very much encouraged.

 The school promotes individual liberty, thus allowing students the freedom to choose, again encouraging them to choose what is right.
 The importance of liberty as against slavery is promoted in subjects as English, history, RSD and geography.
-Students are, however, also encouraged to take responsibility for their actions, as well as taking responsibility for organising events such as Africaid and other fund raising events and regular talent shows.
-Helping in the community is also encouraged through the Student Council.
+Students are, however, also encouraged to take responsibility for their actions, as well as taking responsibility for organising fund raising events.
+Helping in the community is also encouraged through the Student Council and in the past, the enrichment programme.

 The mutual respect for those with different beliefs is encouraged.
 In line with the 1988 Education Reform Act, school assemblies (or acts of worship) are in the main Christian, but tolerance is shown to those with different beliefs.
 Religious Studies also has a strong Christian basis, but the study of other faiths also takes place so that students understand the basis of belief of different religions and how these beliefs affect people’s lifestyles.
 Awareness of different cultures comes through strongly across the curriculum in subjects such as performing arts, art and design, languages, geography and English Literature.
 In addition we seek to celebrate and encourage student individuality and to support anyone in our community who may feel part of a minority group, be that due to race, religion or sexuality.